bertlandh/bertlandh.github.io/_posts/2022-01-18-WizTree-User-Profiles.md

 Please consider purchasing an [Enterprise License](https://wiztreefree.com/donate#enterprise) for WizTree.

 # Requirements
 WizTree must be installed on the target.
-A package for it is available in the [Package Library](https://www.pdq.com/package-library/).

 	# Parameters
 	## Verbose